Spider Control & Spider Extermination

 What do spiders look like and why are they concerning?

 All spiders have four pairs of legs, two main body regions, and fangs.
 Most spiders have eight eyes, although some have six.
 Spiders vary in color and size depending on their species.

 All spiders will either fall under the category of hunting spiders, also known as outdoor spiders, or web building spiders, also known as indoor spiders.
 Hunting spiders do not weave webs, and while they mostly stay outside, they may accidentally enter a home or business.
 If they do enter, they will probably not live long because their method of sitting and waiting on their prey as opposed to catching it in a web will ultimately lead to them having limited access to food.
-Hunting spiders include crab spiders, fishing spiders, jumping spiders, parson spiders, sow-bug spiders, sac spiders, and wolf spiders.
+Hunting spiders include crab spiders, fishing spiders, jumping spiders, parson spiders, sow-bug spiders, sac spiders, brown recluse spiders and wolf spiders.
 Web spiders produce a strong, elastic, and silky adhesive to build their webs and create egg sacs.
 Depending on their species, the webs they build may be cobweb, orb, or funnel shaped.
 Web spiders are more commonly encountered in homes and businesses than hunting spiders.
-Some types of web spiders are cobweb spiders, American house spiders, cellar spiders, orb weaver spiders, marbled orb weaver spiders, garden spiders, barn spiders, funnel weaver spiders, barn funnel weaver spiders, and grass spiders.
+Some types of web spiders are cobweb spiders, American house spiders, cellar spiders, orb weaver spiders, marbled orb weaver spiders, garden spiders, barn spiders, funnel weaver spiders, barn funnel weaver spiders, black widow spiders and grass spiders.
 Some species, when bothered or handled, can deliver a painful and potentially harmful bite.

 Where do spiders live?

 A spider’s specific habitat depends on its species.
 Some types gravitate towards damper areas, like basements and crawlspaces.